-Prerequisites: HVAC 123 or the equivalent
+Prerequisites: HVAC 123

 Upon successful completion of this course, the student should be able to identify the components in an electronic control system applied to HVAC systems.
 Components, wiring diagrams and sequence of operations will be covered.
 Laboratory competencies include using modular control motors, sequencing controls, analog to digital converters and electronic controllers.
+The student will be required to provide ANSI Z87 safety glasses, and may be expected to provide other basic hand tools and/or equipment.
 1.5 hrs. lecture, 1.5 hrs. lab/wk.